 If you already use online banking, then mobile check deposit should be a snap.
 In fact, you probably already have Chase’s app available.
 Unless you prefer doing business at a local Chase branch or ATM, you should consider using Chase mobile deposit because of the convenience of depositing a check at any time or location.

 The downside is that you need internet access and a plan for keeping track of which checks you’ve deposited.
-Unlike when you deposit at a bank or ATM, you’ll still have the paper check in your hand after the mobile deposit is made.
+Unlike when you deposit at a branch or ATM, you’ll still have the paper check in your hand after the mobile deposit is made.

 This article has been updated with additional reporting since its original publication.